IBMDecisionOptimization/do-ws-pa/README.md

 You can run other configurations (i.e. other applications) using for example <http://localhost:6004?workspace=sd>

 You can see all existing configurations using <http://localhost:6004/workspaces>

-### Planning Analytics
-A service to easily connect IBM Planning Analytics (PA) and Watson Studio (WS) / Watson Machine Learning (WML), so that you can easily set up the integration of a deployed Decision Optimization (DO) or Machine Learning (ML) model to be executed from PA.

-Look at a video showing what it does: https://ibm.box.com/s/v42tfs9m3w8mbni21xlw14x6cyuant5p

-See some slides with some more details: https://fr.slideshare.net/AlainChabrier/do-for-ws-pa-external-v1

 ## How it works